ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-k8.md

 ```
 {:codeblock}

 Open `operator.yaml` in a text editor and save a new copy of the file as `operator-upgrade.yaml`.
-You need to update the `image:` field with the updated version of the operator image.
-Open `operator-upgrade.yaml` a text editor.
 You need to update the `image:` field with the updated version of the operator image:
 ```
 <LOCAL_REGISTRY>/ibp-operator:2.1.3-20200416-amd64
 ```